desumera/RPWOGS/schedule.md

 unless otherwise stated, dates from the date of last entry.

-If two or more records listed in this schedule are maintained together by a local government and are not severable, the combined record must be
+If two or more records listed in this schedule is maintained together by a local government and are not severable, the combined record must be

 retained for the length of time of the component with the longest retention period.
 A record whose minimum retention period on this schedule has not